mulesoft-labs/rhinodo/README.md

 ### What's the roadmap?
 The idea is that in a near future all the necessary `.js` files will be obtained from the official node repo.
-In order to do that, I plan to add the repository as a Git submodule but it won't be an easy task.
-Once thatthe node repo is embedded, it can be used to run node.js tests and Rhinodo is.
+In order to do that, the plan to add the repository as a Git submodule (it won't be an easy task).
+Once the node repo is embedded, it can be used to run node.js tests.

 ##Misc